mreilly13/College-Projects/README.md

 # College-Projects
-A portfolio of the projects I wrote for my various college courses.
+A portfolio of the notable projects I wrote for my various college courses.